Automatic Medical Feed Tube Assembly

 Machine vision measurement of cut hose ends

 Double primer station and solvent pump

 This fully automated machine assembles and verifies a medical tube set assembly.
-Two synchronized FANUC robotic arms pick a freshly cut tube, dips the ends into a medical-grade solvent, and places the tubing into the feed set.
+Two synchronized FANUC robotic arms pick a freshly cut tube, dip the ends into a medical-grade solvent, then place the tubing into a feed set.
 A third robotic arm collects the completed product, inserts a y-port for the next tube assembly, and places the completed product in an output bin.